amlorenzo/ftpserver/README.md

 - **AWS SDK**: To be used for integrating with AWS services like IAM and S3.
 - **Spring Cloud AWS**: For seamless integration with AWS services, enabling features like IAM configuration and S3 connectivity.
 - **Admin UI Framework**: To be decided for building the web-based admin interface for managing users and configurations.
+- **GitHub Actions**: For CI/CD pipelines to automate testing, building, and deployment processes.

 ## Getting Started